 Do I Need A Licence Agreement For NFTs?

-If you are looking to purchase an NFT and would like to have rights such as licensing and selling rights, then you will likely need an agreement that explicitly allows this.
+If you are looking to purchase an NFT with the intent to secure rights such as licensing and resale, you will likely require an agreement that explicitly provides these privileges.

 Where Can I Get A Licence Agreement For My NFT?